joetanx/conjur-ansible/README.md

+# Integrate Ansible Core with Conjur
-# Introduction
+## Introduction
 - This guide demonstrates how Ansible Core can retrieve credentials from Conjur.
-- The integration between Ansible and Conjur is established using the Ansible role for Conjur: https://galaxy.ansible.com/cyberark/conjur.
+- The integration between Ansible and Conjur is established using the Ansible role for Conjur: <https://galaxy.ansible.com/cyberark/conjur>.
 - The demonstration will retrieve the credentials from Conjur to connect to the managed node and perform a simple `ping` task.
 ### Software Versions
 - RHEL 8.5